trustfractal/did_registry_demo/README.md

 A guide on how to interact with Fractal's [DID Registry](https://github.com/trustfractal/web3-identity#option-2-did-registry-lookup).

+See something wrong?
+Open up a pull request!

+See something that's confusing or just not immediately obvious?
+Open up an issue!

 ## ⚠️ Work in Progress ⚠️

 We're still building this guide.
 If you need help today, get in touch through <sales@fractal.id>.